Freekeh: History

-Freekeh is also mentioned in an early thirteenth-century Baghdad cookbook as farīkiyya.
+Freekeh is mentioned in an early thirteenth-century Baghdad cookbook as farīkiyya.
 In that recipe, meat is fried in oil and braised with water, salt, and cinnamon bark.
 Then, dried coriander is stirred in with young wheat ("freekeh") and is cooked.
 Finally, the meal is served with cumin, cinnamon, and fresh lamb tail fat.
+This is a luxurious recipe with such cookbooks generally written to prepare dishes for the wealthy and royalty, whereas freekeh was most commonly consumed as a staple of the common people.